ZhangZhaoning/Udacity-Data-Scientist-Program/Starbucks Capstone/BLOG.md

 - <img width="716" alt="image" src="https://github.com/user-attachments/assets/f658b8ca-c0f3-4961-9117-d27a7d32451a" />

-### Summary of Findings
+## Summary of Findings

+- **BOGO Offers for Higher-Income Young Adults:**
+- Target Group: Individuals in the age group of 18-30, particularly those with incomes in the higher brackets (70k-120k).
-- **BOGO Offers for Higher-Income Young Adults:** Target individuals aged 18–30 with incomes between $70,000–$120,000.
+- Rationale: This demographic shows a rising trend in both BOGO offer view and completion rates as income increases.
+Young adults with higher disposable incomes may be more incentivized to take advantage of BOGO offers.arget individuals aged 18–30 with incomes between $70,000–$120,000.
+-
-- **Discount Offers for Middle-Aged Adults:** Focus on individuals aged 31–60 across all income levels.
+- **Discount Offers for Middle-Aged Adults:**
+- Target Group: Individuals within the age groups of 31-60, across all income brackets.
+- Rationale: Consistently high completion rates for discount offers in these age groups suggest that middle-aged adults, who might be managing household budgets, find direct discounts more appealing and actionable.
+-
-- **Informational Offers for Older Adults:** Engage individuals aged 61–100, emphasizing awareness and education.
+- **Informational Offers for Older Adults:**
+- Target Group: Individuals in the age group of 61-100.
+- Rationale: Older adults show a gradual increase in engagement with informational offers, particularly as they move into higher age brackets.
+Informational content may be valuable for this demographic, providing insights or awareness about products which can lead to informed purchasing decisions without the immediate pressure of completing a sale.

 ---